-A Collective Investment Scheme ("CIS") is a scheme which allows an investor to invest money on a pooled basis (along with a number of other investors).
-A CIS may take the form of a company, partnership or trust.
+A Collective Investment Scheme or CIS is a scheme which allows an investor to invest money on a pooled basis (along with a number of other investors).
+A CIS is a Fund and takes the form of a company, partnership or trust.

-As an investor, the Client buys shares/partnership interests/units in the CIS in the hope that the value rises over time as the prices of the underlying investments increase.
-The price of the shares/partnership interests/units depends on how the underlying investments perform.
+As an investor, the Client buys shares/partnership interests/units in the CIS in the hope that the value rises over time as the prices of the underlying Securities increase.
+The price of the shares/partnership interests/units depends on how the underlying Securities perform.

-Some CISs are called "open ended" because the number of s hares/partnership interests/units in issue increases as more people invest and decreases as people take their money out.
-"Closed-ended" CISs are CISs where investors are either unable to withdraw their investments or can only do so in very restrictive circumstances.
+Some CISs are called "open ended" because the number of shares/partnership interests/units in issue increases as more people invest and decreases as people take their money out.
+"Closed-ended" CISs are CISs where investors are either unable to withdraw their Securities or can only do so in very restrictive circumstances.